-Donkey meat is produced from extensive production systems mainly in the rangelands and its current production is estimated at 192MT annually.
+Donkey meat is produced from extensive production systems mainly in the rangelands and its current production is estimated at 20,000MT annually.
 Previously, the donkey was solely a draught animal.
 However, use for consumption has impacted negatively on the donkey population and there is need to develop breeding strategy for donkeys.
+However due to the negative socio economic impacts of the donkey slaughter on the farming communities, donkey slaughter is destined to be outlawed unless appropriate measures are undertaken.

 The country exports meat to the East African regional markets, COMESA (Democratic Republic of Congo, Mauritius, and Madagascar) and United Arab Emirates markets.
 Penetration into the international market has not been effective due to strict sanitary requirements.
 The low quality of carcasses is as a result of poor meat production practices.
 Major constraints to the growth of the meat industry are inadequate institutional framework, inadequate research based on ecological potential for meat development, recurrent droughts especially in ASALs, rampant insecurity, vulnerable traditional pastoral production systems, diminishing meat animal genetics resources and poor marketing channels and animal diseases.